Ice Melters: Part 3

 - Cleanliness (will it track inside if used on a parking lot, driveway, or sidewalk)

-I’m not going to go into all the details on every ingredient because I’m sure I’ve lost most everyone by now with information overload, but it’s readily available if you want to know more.
+I’m not going to go into all the details on every ingredient because I’m sure I’ve lost almost everyone by now with information overload, but it’s readily available if you want to know more.
 However, here are a few highlights.

 - Calcium chloride has the lowest working temperature.
 It will melt down to -25F.
 Fun fact, calcium chloride is also what’s in DampRid.
 Those white flakes inside the DampRid containers?
 That’s calcium chloride.
 It’s hygroscopic, which means it attracts water, thus its use as a desiccant.
 Many of these salts attract water, but calcium chloride is especially thirsty.
-Also, another fact about calcium chloride is it actually heats up when it dissolves in water.
+Also, another fact about calcium chloride is it heats up when it dissolves in water.
 For the chemistry nerds, that means it’s an exothermic reaction; it releases heat.
 Magnesium chloride does too, but not as much as calcium chloride.
 This helps it melt ice to a lower temperature and leads companies to brand products with names like “Driveway Heat” and “Pellets of Fire”.

 - Sodium chloride (common salt) is inexpensive and thus widely used.
 Its working temperature is about 20F.

-- Urea is one of the safer ones for pets and less harmful to paving materials, but it has a higher working temperature around 25F and is less effective.
-Although it’s a fertilizer and the runoff could actually be good for grass and plants, its high nitrogen content can easily burn plants if too much is used.
+- Urea is one of the safer ones for pets and less harmful to paving materials, but it has a higher working temperature of around 25F and is less effective.
+Although it’s a fertilizer and the runoff could be good for grass and plants, its high nitrogen content can easily burn plants if too much is used.

 In conclusion, here’s the summary.
 Ice melters work by lowering the melting point of ice and when it’s sufficiently lower than ambient temperatures, the ice will melt off our driveways, roads, etc., the resulting water will run off or evaporate and leave us with dry pavement.
 This is accomplished by one or a combination of the common salts.
-Single ingredients are often used, but ice melting blends are widely available and offer broader usage over a range of temperatures and conditions.
-Weighing the pros and cons helps us choose the appropriate product for the situation to assure it will work for us.
+Single ingredients are often used, but ice-melting blends are widely available and offer broader usage over a range of temperatures and conditions.
+Weighing the pros and cons helps us choose the appropriate product for the situation to ensure it will work for us.
 Look for ingredients and go from there.
 Chances are good it’s one of the 12 I listed earlier!

 Clear as mud?
 Great, there will be a quiz next week. ;-)